-Hear Their Stories Life in Wartime England

-Masters of the Air is a story of life in wartime England, in bombed-out London, and in the tiny hamlets these brash young Americans completely transformed.
+Hear Their Stories Masters of the Air is a story of life in wartime England, in bombed-out London, and in the tiny hamlets these brash young Americans completely transformed.
 In East Anglia, many airmen fell in love with British girls they met in the local pubs, and over 45,000 American servicemen brought home English brides after the war.
 The beautiful countryside and stately manor homes give way to the remains of Royal Air Force (RAF) Bases, some of them with their control towers still visible on the skyline.
 Photo: British women of the Auxillary Territorial Service chat with US servicemen during World War II.
 Courtesy of Military Images/Alamy Stock Photo.

-MAP AND TOUR INCLUSIONS

-MASTERS OF THE AIR

-Over the Skies of Europe

-8 DAYS • JULY 21-28, 2021

-\$6,995 \$5,995 per person double occupancy \$8,895 \$7,895 single occupancy When booked by December 31, 2020. \$199 per person taxes and fees are additional.
+8 DAYS FROM \$7,496 \$6,996\ double occupancy \$9,395 \$8,895\ single occupancy \\$229 per person taxes and fees are additional.